-- The policyholder’s name, date of birthday and eircode.
+- The policyholder’s name, date of birth and eircode.

 - Your car’s registration number.

 You should also add a reason for cancellation and that you could not contact them over the phone.
-You should make sure you have a valid insurance cover in place to cover you from that renewal date.
-Failure to do so could see you getting a fine as you are now driving without insurance.
+You should ensure you have valid insurance coverage to cover you from that renewal date.
+Failure to do so could see you getting a fine, as you are now driving without insurance.